bob2u/b2uFramework-public/README/README_ACTION.md

 3) Derive the class from the required `\B2U\Core\Action` class and `\B2U\Core\IAction` interface.
 4) Define the required `__construct(& $params, & $response)` method.
 5) Initialize the parent.

+***@note -*** _If the Action is in a `namespace`, then the file containing the Action's definition should include `return __NAMESPACE__;` as the last line of code within the file so that the framework would be able to determine the correct class objects that need to be instantiated on any given Action call._

 Once all steps have been completed, the following should be the final output present:
 ```PHP